wolfmaaan/greatest-albums/daily.md

 ---
 layout: default
-title: Album of the Day
+title: Greatest Albums of All Time - Album of the Day
 ---

 {% assign all_albums = site.data.albums %}